John Dough and the Cherub: Synopsis

 The story begins in the bakery of Jules and Leontine Grogrande, French immigrants to the United States.
-Their mysterious local customer, Ali Dubh the Arab, comes to the bakery one day with an urgent request.
+Their mysterious local customer Ali Dubh the Arab comes to the bakery one day with an urgent request.
 He is being pursued by three of his countrymen, because he possesses the Great Elixir — "the Essence of Vitality, the Water of Life."
 A mere drop of this liquid can endow a person with pronounced health, strength, and longevity.
-Ali Dubh pleads with Madame Grogrande to hide the golden vial of the Elixir for him; she is reluctant, but relents when the Arab also provides her with a silver vial that contains a cure for her rheumatism.
+Ali Dubh pleads with Madame Grogrande to hide the golden vial of the Elixir for him.
+She is reluctant, but relents when the Arab also provides her with a silver vial that contains a cure for her rheumatism.

-In addition to being rheumatic, however, Leontine is also colorblind; she confuses the gold and silver bottles.
+In addition to being rheumatic, Leontine is also colorblind.
+She confuses the gold and silver bottles.
 She pours the Great Elixir into a bowl of water and bathes her sore limbs in it.
-Instantly the pain is gone, and she feels "as light and airy as a fairy...It occurred to her that she would like to dance; to run and shout, to caper about as she used to do as a girl."
+Instantly the pain is gone and she feels "as light and airy as a fairy...It occurred to her that she would like to dance; to run and shout, to caper about as she used to do as a girl."
 Since she is a sensible older woman, she goes to bed instead, leaving the bowl of diluted elixir in the kitchen.

 Her husband Jules comes into the bakery at 3:00 AM; it is the Fourth of July, and he decides to bake a large gingerbread man to display in his store window.
 He mixes his dough – and uses the water in the bowl, which contains the elixir, at hand.
 He forms a gingerbread figure the size of a "fourteen-year-old boy," but in the shape and appearance of a "typical French gentleman."
 Jules gives the figure glass eyes, white candies for teeth, and lozenges for his suitcoat buttons.
 He bakes the gingerbread man in his oven – and is astonished to find that the figure comes to life when done.
 The full dose of the Great Elixir has endowed John Dough the gingerbread man not only with life, but with intelligence and multilingual speech.
 Jules flees in panic; John Dough equips himself with the baker's top hat and a candy-cane cane, and sets out to see the world.